EQS-PVR: STRABAG SE: Veröffentlichung gemäß § 135 Abs. 2 BörseG mit dem Ziel der europaweiten Verbreitung

 STRABAG SE: Veröffentlichung gemäß § 135 Abs.
 2 BörseG mit dem Ziel der europaweiten Verbreitung

-Veröffentlichung einer Stimmrechtsmitteilung übermittelt durch EQS News - ein Service der EQS Group AG.
+Veröffentlichung einer Stimmrechtsmitteilung übermittelt durch EQS News - ein Service der EQS Group.

 Für den Inhalt der Mitteilung ist der Emittent / Herausgeber verantwortlich.